Irv Eatman

-Irvin Humphrey "Irv" Eatman (born January 1, 1961) is a former American football offensive tackle, who played professionally for 3 seasons in the United States Football League (USFL) and 11 seasons with the National Football League (NFL).
+Irvin Humphrey Eatman (born January 1, 1961) is an American former professional football offensive tackle and coach who played professionally for 3 seasons in the United States Football League (USFL) and 11 seasons with the National Football League (NFL).

 Playing career

 High school

 Eatman attended Meadowdale High School in Dayton, Ohio where he starred in football and basketball.

 College

 A native of Birmingham, Alabama, Eatman attended UCLA where he was a two-time Lombardi Award semi-finalist, three-time honorable mention All-America and two-time All-Pac-10 selection.
 He played on the Bruins Rose Bowl Champion squad as a senior following the 1982 season.

 USFL

-Eatman was selected in the eighth round of the 1983 NFL Draft by the Kansas City Chiefs.
+Eatman was selected in the eighth round of the 1983 NFL draft by the Kansas City Chiefs.
 However, he opted to join the USFL where he was a three-time USFL All-Pro offensive tackle (1983–1985) with the Philadelphia/Baltimore Stars.
 In 1984, Eatman was named USFL Man of the Year and was part of Stars squads which claimed USFL titles in both 1984 and 1985.